Best IFR ground school online. 6 instrument rating courses compared.

 Jon Kotwicki claims that 100% of the students who enrolled in the FLY8MA IFR instrument rating course passed their IFR knowledge (written) test.
 The IFR ground school course is structured to give the Knowledge tests, oral and IFR checkride.

-I believe this online ground school is excellent for learning about practical instrument flying.
-Though theory knowledge can’t help much without practice inside the cockpit, it’s great to have an idea of instrument flying applications beforehand.
+This online ground school is excellent for learning about practical instrument flying.
+Though theory knowledge can’t help much without practice inside the cockpit, it’s superior to know instrument flying applications beforehand.

 The course includes IFR procedures for flying in and out of airports and airspace.
 Likewise, watching approaches to different airports throughout the course gives instrument-rating trainees what to expect in their IFR flights.